- About Us

 Communities In Schools (CIS) is the nation’s largest dropout prevention organization.
-Communities In Schools of the Heart of Texas (CIS-HOT) is a local affiliate that serves students in 21 schools in seven school districts: Connally, La Vega, Marlin, Mexia, Waco, and West ISD as well as Waco Charter School.
+Communities In Schools of the Heart of Texas (CIS-HOT) is a local affiliate that serves students in 30 schools in 12 school districts: Chilton, Clifton, Connally, Fairfield, Itasca, La Vega, Marlin, Mexia, Teague, Waco, and West ISD as well as Waco Charter School.
 Our mission is to champion the connection of needed community resources with schools to help young people successfully learn, stay in school, and prepare for life.
 Learn more about us.

 AT&T Donates $895,485 to CIS-HOT

-On September 26, 2014, AT&T presented a check to CIS-HOT in the amount of $895,485 to expand our work in five new rural areas.
+On September 26, 2014, AT&T presented a check to CIS-HOT in the amount of $895,485 to expand our work in five new rural area high schools — Chilton, Clifton, Fairfield, Itasca, and Mexia.
 The check presentation took place at the new McLane Stadium and coincided with Over The Edge Media Day.
-Click here for more details about the AT&T grant.

 Tutoring Makes a Difference!

 If you are a Baylor University student and are eligible for the Federal Work-Study Program, join our tutoring team!
 It’s a great way to get financial aid for your studies and at the same time make a difference in a child’s life.
 Watch this interview with former tutor Logan Adcock who talks about how tutoring made an impact not just in the life of the students he helped, but in his personal life as well.